 How to Monitor Your Pet's Healing

-I want to close by giving you some ideas on what to look for in regard to your pet’s wound to know if it is infected when it is healing, and about how long the healing process will take.
+I want to close by giving you some ideas on what to look for regarding your pet’s wound, to know if it is infected when it is healing and about how long the healing process will take.

-Wounds are tricky and proper care and management are critical in order to prevent infection and to help them heal faster.
+Wounds are tricky, and proper care and management are critical in order to prevent infection and help them heal faster.
 With all wounds (unless really minor like an abrasion), I recommend contacting your veterinarian.
 In a lot of cases, especially if the cause is unknown, antibiotics and even pain medications may be needed.
-In addition to this, many wounds need surgical treatment which will help shorten the length of time until the site is healed.
+In addition to this, many wounds need surgical treatment, which will help shorten the length of time until the site is healed.

 How to Tell if Your Pet's Wound is Infected